AdelineKropf/ECE-230-Lab-Week-9/README.md

     incoming track will be picked to lead into the single track (the output).

 ### In plain English describe the function and use of a demultiplexer.
     A demultiplexer has an input a selector and multiple possible outputs.
-    The demultiplexor takes an input and using a selector determines to which outputs the data should be sent.
+It has one input, 2^n outputs and n selector lines (n is the number of).
+The demultiplexer takes an input and using a selector determines to which outputs the data should be sent.
 A demultiplexer can be used for a variety of things like distributing data to multiple places or as a track selector at a junction in a railroad where one track can split off into